sarvjeets/lakshmi/README.md

 ## Command-line interface

-(For detailed help on the CLI tool, please see
+(For detailed help, please see
 [lak user guide](https://sarvjeets.github.io/lakshmi/docs/lak.md))

-The simplest way to use this project is via the **lak** command.
+The simplest way to use this project is via the `lak` command.
 To access the up to date help, run:

 ```